4.9-Stars

 Proper installation and ongoing maintenance are crucial once you’ve selected the ideal switchboard for your facility.
 Hire a qualified electrical contractor to handle the initial switchboard installation.

 They will ensure it is wired correctly, connected to your electrical supply, appropriately grounded, and tested thoroughly.
-Annual switchboard inspections should be scheduled to ensure all components are in good working order, no damage or corrosion is present, connections are tight, and no dust/debris buildup.
+Annual switchboard inspections should be scheduled to ensure all components are in good working order, no damage or corrosion is present, connections are tight, and no dust/debris build-up.

 Switchboard Upgrades Signs Failure Advantages